Mellurboo/livefs/README.md

 Check out the official test server at `livefs.chumnet.xyz` and see it in action

 ## Permissions Philosophy
-> [!IMPORTANT]
-> Below is implemented for the most part but still up to change, expect this part of the README to change

 Permissions are done on a per-directory basis, The philosophy is that users have no permissions and can simply do readonly operations including downloading, It's down to the server host to manage permissions for everyone.

 >[!NOTE]